openstack/tacker/doc/source/install/deploy_openwrt.rst

 to check vrouter, **cat /etc/config/dhcp** to check DHCP and DNS, and **cat /etc/config/qos** to check the QoS rules.

-6.Notes
+6. Notes

-6.1.OpenWRT user and password
+6.1.
+OpenWRT user and password

 The user account is 'root' and password is '', which means there is no password for root account.

-6.2.Procedure to customize the OpenWRT image
+6.2.
+Procedure to customize the OpenWRT image

 The OpenWRT is modified based on KVM OpenWRT 15.05.1 to be suitable forTacker.
 The procedure is following as below: